New York Spring Warbler Migration Tour

 5. Of Ghost Towns and Warblers: The Doodletown ruins at Bear Mountain is a favorite nesting site of the endangered cerulean warbler.
 Hooded and golden winged warblers like it also.

-6. Follow the Warblers up the Hudson: The Washington County Grasslands is our secret favorite place: Join us for a few extra days and meet the friendliest people in America - and do some great birding.
+6. Follow the Warblers up the Hudson: Never been “upstate”?
+The Washington County Grasslands is our secret favorite place: Meet the friendliest people in America - and do some great birding.
 Have you ever seen a bobolink mating display?